AxisCommunications/practical-react-components/packages/icons/README.md

 # Practical react components icons

-A catalogue of React components icons, focused on ease-of-use.
+A catalog of React components icons focused on ease-of-use.

 To install the core package, run: